Non-phone jobs are about as in-demand as they come.

 Check out Make Money in Your Free Time with Micro Jobs for more information on these popular short-task sites.

-Writing is one of the most readily available non-phone jobs.
+Writing is one of the most readily available non-phone jobs out there.
 And don’t worry, you don’t need any experience to get started.
 Writing really is a versatile way to make money from home — you can write to supplement your income or make it your full-time job.

 As its name implies, BKA provides its clients with keyword-rich articles.
 So, if you sign up as a writer for them, you will be writing content based around a set of keywords.